-It seems that this guitar was used on one gig, at the Ungano’s club in New York in January 1970 [Jimi with Elvin Bishop – Unganos Club, New York City 1969/70] If you happen to come across any other photo of Hendrix with the guitar, please be sure to send it to us.
+It seems that this 1960s Gibson SG Custom guitar was used only once, during a gig at Ungano’s club in New York in January 1970.
+If you happen to come across any other photos of Hendrix with this guitar, please let us know.

 Jimi jammed so many other times.
 We wound up buying him the left-handed white SG that is in some photos out there…Jimi was a regular and he loved the club.